 The 11th outbound transaction from the hacker is shown below.
 This is mostly a consolidation of some of the smaller Bitcoin payments sent after most of the tweets had been removed and the majority of victims had already made deposits into the hacker’s addresses.
-These smaller amounts were most likely sent by users trying to dust the account in one form or another to monitor the flow of funds or tag the An address is a cryptographic key that "owns" bitcoins.
-This...
+These smaller amounts were most likely sent by users trying to dust the account in one form or another to monitor the flow of funds or tag the In a cryptocurrency context, an address is a cryptographic k...
 More with crypto-graffiti.

 Twitter Hacker Sends Victims’ Funds to Exchanges

 So far, the majority of Bitcoin sits in unattributed addresses, which are most likely private wallets.
-However, CipherTrace has traced portions of the Bitcoin into exchanges and other A device, physical medium, program or service whose sole pur...
+However, CipherTrace has traced portions of the Bitcoin into exchanges and other A wallet is a device (a hardware device, a program, or servi...
 More services, specifically those with privacy-enhanced features.
 The first movement into an attributed entity was to Binance via TX aad68b2a47c20f9bce6f8f846ae640453f1f8badbe16c96f5c6077e48e292903.
 CipherTrace believes this address to be an old Binance cold wallet, which hasn’t sent a transaction out since November 2018.
 CipherTrace believes that this transaction was not made to cash out funds, but rather to troll.

-Additionally, there was a movement of Bitcoin into a Singapore-based A cryptocurrency (or crypto currency) is a digital asset des...
-More exchange via TX c0600d91c4ce931800e49b9dae54b6597a910092b3d4999244f5cc611c3ef0ae.
+Additionally, there was a movement of Bitcoin into a Singapore-based A cryptocurrency exchange is a business that allows customer...
+More via TX c0600d91c4ce931800e49b9dae54b6597a910092b3d4999244f5cc611c3ef0ae.
 It should be noted that prior to entering this exchange, the Bitcoin was commingled with multiple other UTXOs that did not originate from the scam.
 Additionally, 1 hop prior to the deposit into this exchange, the Bitcoin passed through address 1Bn9LVWBW9xhKH1dFA9uWMM46RTc5Qror5, which has nearly 10,000 transactions.
 CipherTrace could not with certainty determine what entity or individual that this address belongs to, however, it sent Bitcoin originating from the theft into the Singapore-based exchange.
 At a minimum, 1.08945 BTC originating from the theft entered the 1Bn9LVWBW9xhKH1dFA9uWMM46RTc5Qror5—roughly 8.5% of the scammed funds.

 CipherTrace has notified the exchange in question of the deposited funds.